-When it comes to mixed-use developments, having a ‘one-stop-shop’ network provider is only sensible to suit the ‘one-stop-shop’ precinct.
+When it comes to mixed-use developments, having a network provider with experience in the various areas is only sensible to suit the precinct.

 For instance, a mixed-use development may have residential buildings, a hotel, commercial spaces, retail spaces and public areas.
 Having a network provider that is able to deliver its service to all of these components is crucial.

 VostroNet provides a 10Gbps connection to a mixed-use precinct, a fibre-to-premises (FTTP) solution to the residential lots and a Wi-Fi mesh to retail lots, common areas and public spaces.